 Description The figure's chubby, child-like body and the arrangement of the hair suggest that the subject is a wingless Eros (the child-god of love).
 The pose indicates that he originally rode astride a plunging dolphin, a favorite subject in the 1st century.
 This object was probably an ornament for a lamp or table.

 - The Gods Delight: The Human Figure in Classical Bronze.
 The Cleveland Museum of Art, Cleveland.
 1988-1989.

-Provenance Durighello Collection [date and mode of acquisition unknown]; Henry Walters, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.
+Provenance Durighello Collection, Paris, by 1921 [mode of acquisition unknown] [said to be from Sidon]; Henry Walters, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.

 Credit Acquired by Henry Walters

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License